-Factors that Impact Implementation of Strategies Addressing Academic and EF Challenges general education teachers, intervention specialists, and school administrators about services that may benefit students, while also identifying the staff member that is responsible for implementation.
+Factors that impact implementation of strategies addressing academic and EF challenges.
+Several factors emerged during the discussion of strategies that appeared to facilitate or impede their implementation and effectiveness (see Table 3).
+Specifically, teachers noted the importance of consistent and collaborative communication between special education teachers, general education teachers, intervention specialists, and school administrators about services that may benefit students, while also identifying the staff member that is responsible for implementation.
 One special education teacher noted that one of her biggest struggles was finding ways to communicate and build buy-in of general education teachers about specific strategies that work for students with ASD.
 Teachers also emphasized the importance of a strong parent/teacher relationship that includes consistent communication to allow for teachers to demonstrate that they know and understand a student, which then makes it easier to tackle issues such as building independence.
 Lastly, while technology was frequently utilized to augment teaching, many expressed how critical it was to set up specific rules around use of technology and monitor its use.
 Many teachers reported benefits of posting assignments and agendas at the same times each day/week so that students knew what to expect and when to expect it.